caseygomez/Female-Representation-In-The-Film-Industry/README.md

 # Analysis Of Female Representation In The Film Industry

 Movies are a vehicle for audiences to experience different emotions and see new perspectives.
-The worldview, beliefs and economic interests of those making the movies will be reflected in the stories being told.
-This is why it is important that women are included in the filmmaking process.
+The worldview, beliefs, and economic interests of those making the movies will be reflected in the stories being told.
+As such, it is important that women are included in the filmmaking process so that their voices and stories can be heard.

 ---
 ### Current Question